Associate of Arts in Teacher Education

 ENGL 1551Writing 23

-MATH 2661Mathematics for Elementary Teachers 14
+MATH 2661Mathematics for Elementary and Middle School Teachers 14-6

 Natural Science Course with lab (1 other NS met in major)4